pyiron/pyiron_base/docs/source/installation.md

 is not recommended, it is only designed for use cases when a stable internet connection is not available.

 ### Advanced configuration
+Besides the general variables in the `~/.pyiron` configuration, the other settings are used to define the database connection.
+More detailed examples about the configuration can be found below; for now we continue with the configuration of the database. pyiron can use a database to build an index of the HDF5 files on the file system which accelerates job analysis.
+By default pyiron uses an [SQLite](https://www.sqlite.org) database for this index, but the database can also be disabled or a [PostgreSQL](https://www.postgresql.org) database can be used to improve performance.

+* By default the database is defined by the `FILE` option which is equal to the `DATABASE_FILE` option and gives the path to the [SQLite](https://www.sqlite.org) database file.
+As the [SQLite](https://www.sqlite.org) database is a file-based database, it struggles with parallel access on a shared file system (common for HPC clusters).
+* To address this limitation it is possible to disable the database on HPC clusters using the `DISABLE_DATABASE` option by setting it to `true`.
+This is commonly used when the calculations are only executed on the remote cluster but the analysis is done on a local workstation or a group server which supports an SQL-based database.
+* The other database options, namely `TYPE`, `HOST`, `NAME`, `USER`, `PASSWD` and `JOB_TABLE` define the connection details to connect to a PostgreSQL database.
+Inside pyiron [sqlalchemy](https://www.sqlalchemy.org) is used to support different SQL-based databases, therefore it is also possible to provide the sqlalchemy connection string directly as `CONNECTION`.
+* Finally some pyiron installations use a group management component which is currently in development.
+They might have additional options in their `~/.pyiron` configuration to enable sharing calculations between different users.
+These options are `VIEWERUSER`, `VIEWERPASSWD` and `VIEWER_TABLE`.
+As this is a development feature it is not yet fully documented.
+Basically those are the access details for the global database viewer, which can read the database entries of all users.
+With this configuration it is possible to load jobs of other users.

+In analogy to the `~/.pyiron` configuration file pyiron also supports using environment variables to configure the pyiron installation.
+The available environment variables are:

+* the `PYIRONCONFIG` environment variable defines the location of the `.pyiron` configuration file.
+* the `PYIRONRESOURCEPATHS` environment variable defines the `RESOURCE_PATHS` option.
+* the `PYIRONPROJECTPATHS` environment variable defines the `PROJECT_PATHS` option.
+* the `PYIRONPROJECTCHECKENABLED` environment variable defines the `PROJECT_CHECK_ENABLED` option.
+* the `PYIRONDISABLE` environment variable defines the `DISABLE_DATABASE` option.
+* the `PYIRONSQLTYPE`, `PYIRONSQLFILE`, `PYIRONSQHOST`, `PYIRONSQLDATABASE`, `PYIRONUSER` and `PYIRONSQLUSERKEY` environment variables define the SQL database connection and can also be summarized in the `PYIRONSQLCONNECTIONSTRING` environment variable.
+* the `PYIRONSQLVIEWTABLENAME`, `PYIRONSQLVIEWUSER` and `PYIRONSQLVIEWUSERKEY` environment variables define the SQL viewer connection and can also be summarized in the `PYIRONSQLVIEWCONNECTIONSTRING` environment variable.